 Saturday

-Snow showers and areas of blowing snow before 10am, then areas of blowing snow and scattered snow showers between 10am and 5pm, then snow showers likely and areas of blowing snow.
-Mostly cloudy, with a high near 6.
-Wind chill values as low as -19.
-West wind 20 to 25 mph.
-Chance of precipitation is 90%.
-New snow accumulation of 4 to 6 inches possible.
+A chance of snow showers before 9am, then snow showers likely and a chance of thunderstorms.
+Mostly cloudy, with a high near 34.
+West wind 10 to 20 mph.
+Chance of precipitation is 60%.
+New snow accumulation of less than one inch possible.

 Saturday Night